-11.1 Autonomy of NGRC--The National Grading Rule Committee (NGRC) shall be an autonomous body functioning under by-laws (providing, among other things, for the appointment of subcommittees) approved by the ALSC.
+11.1 Autonomy of NGRC-The National Grading Rule Committee (NGRC) shall be an autonomous body functioning under by-laws (providing, among other things, for the appointment of subcommittees) approved by the ALSC.
 The bylaws shall be reviewed at least every 5 years and reaffirmed or revised, as appropriate.

-shall establish, maintain, and make fully and fairly available grade-strength ratios, nomenclature, and descriptions of grades for dimension lumber conforming to this Standard.
+11.2 Functions of the NGRC-The NGRC shall establish, maintain, and make fully and fairly available grade-strength ratios, nomenclature, and descriptions of grades for dimension lumber conforming to this Standard.
 Grading rules of an agency shall not be certified as conforming to this Standard if the Board determines that the dimension lumber rules therein fail to conform to the provisions of the National Grading Rule for dimension lumber established pursuant to this section.